gomesla/aimless/assignment_11_01/README.md

 If you are thinking of moving inventory the cars earn less in:

 - States=me, fl, ny, nh, il, ....
-Perhaps you can move cars with positive features to better performing regsions
+Perhaps you can move cars with negative features to better performing regions to benefit from the markup

 Using the charts above to make decisions about what types of features about the vehicle to prioritize in your inventory